approov/quickstart-flutter-httpclient/REFERENCE.md

 Future<String> getMessageSignature(String message) async
 ```

-This throws `ApproovException` if the there was a problem obtaining a signature.
+This throws `ApproovException` if there was a problem obtaining a signature.

 ## FetchSecureString
 Fetches a [secure string](https://approov.io/docs/latest/approov-usage-documentation/#secure-strings) with the given `key` if `newDef` is `null`.
 This returns `null` if the `key` has not been defined.
 If `newDef` is not `null` then a secure string for the particular app instance may be defined.
 In this case the new value is returned as the secure string.
 Use of an empty string for `newDef` removes the string entry.
 Note that the returned string should NEVER be cached by your app, you should call this function when it is needed.